 Potatoes: The Flavor Vehicle

 I don’t care for seafood, but I love Old Bay.
 Especially on potatoes.
-Swap out seasonings for your favorite.
+Swap out seasonings for your favorite flavors.
 Add stuff to the batter.
 Don’t forget to change cheese to match the flavor profile you decide on.
-Flavor ideas:
+Here are a few ideas: